Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 twitter_stream = tweepy.Stream(auth, MyStreamListener())
 ```

-The [Tweepy documentation](http://docs.tweepy.org/en/v3.4.0/streaming_how_to.html) discusess a number of ways to start the Twitter stream.
+The [Tweepy documentation](http://docs.tweepy.org/en/v3.4.0/streaming_how_to.html) discusses a number of ways to start the Twitter stream.
 In our case, we'll want to use the `filter` method to track particular phrases:

 ```python